 The values in the table below are established in accordance with WLTP^[1], which is an international test method performed in a laboratory environment.
 The method uses drive cycles to simulate an average driving run of the car.
 Every drive cycle is determined by different conditions such as speed, time and mileage.

 The standard is based on four drive cycle profiles with different average speeds:

-Urban driving Low speed

-Suburban driving Medium speed

-Extra-urban driving High speed
+Urban driving Low speed Medium speed Suburban driving Extra-urban driving High speed